 Comment hints will be displayed both in the expenses table (shown above) and in the expense editor (shown below) once a category is selected.

-Auto-Categorize Card Expenses
+Auto-Categorize Card Expenses with Default Categories

 - This time saver keeps employees from having to manually code expenses and provides admins with the peace of mind that the expenses coming in for approval are more reliably associated with the correct GL account.